amparoamparo/fun-katas/01-dna-pairs/README.md

 # DNA Pairs

 Create a function that takes a string of DNA and matches each base with its pair, returning a nested array.
-In DNA, C pairs with G and T pairs with A.
+In DNA, C pairs with G, and T pairs with A.

 ## Examples

-Here are some examples below.
+Here are some examples:

 ```js
 dnaPair("G");